DataBiosphere/toil/docs/running/utils.rst

 Toil Utilities
 --------------

 Toil includes some utilities for inspecting or manipulating workflows during and after their execution.
-(THere are additional :ref:`clusterUtils` available for working with Toil-managed clusters in the cloud.)
+(There are additional :ref:`clusterUtils` available for working with Toil-managed clusters in the cloud.)

 The generic ``toil`` subcommand utilities are: